 Do Labrador Dog Colors Matter?

-The three different colours of Labrador are often associated with different roles.
+The three different shades of Labrador are often associated with different roles.

-But of course these are just broad generalisations and in reality, Labradors of each colour have embraced all the many roles at which these amazing dogs excel.
+But of course these are just broad generalisations and in reality, Labradors of each color have embraced all the many roles at which these amazing dogs excel.

-There are three main Labrador colours, and a huge variety of shades of colour too.
+There are three main Labrador colors, and a huge variety of shades of color too.

 Yellow Labradors are well known for a variety of roles, but perhaps best of all for being Service Dogs.
 They are nice tempered, easy to train and full of love.

 Although popular for highly trained roles, and of course very photogenic and therefore frequently used on charities literature, the yellow Labrador can still make a magnificant pet and be popular in the show ring too.

 Fox Red Labradors are officially a section of the much more common Yellow Labradors.